David Foster Foundation

 About David Foster Foundation:

-Through the financial support program, the foundation supports families with children in need of a transplant with many costs, such as travel, accommodation, food, clothes, basic personal items, and rent or mortgage assistance.
-DFF reports having helped over 1,200 families since its inception.
-Ci notes that in F2017, DFF spent $501k assisting families, less than half the $1.2m it spent on employee salaries and benefits.
+Through the financial support program, the foundation supports families with children in need of a transplant with many costs.
+This may include travel, accommodation, food, clothes, basic personal items, and rent or mortgage assistance.
+DFF reports having helped over 1,450 families since its creation.
+The charity reports that it supported 29% of Canadian families whose child received a liver, kidney, heart or lung transplant in 2022.
+DFF does not disclose details regarding how it helped these families or if it supported any other children who didn’t receive an organ.

-David Foster Foundation also runs a public awareness program in hopes of increasing the number of organ donors in Canada and the United States.
-DFF reports having 109 digital billboards in Vancouver, Edmonton, Calgary, Toronto and Montreal displaying messages highlighting the importance of organ donation.
-The charity reports that these billboards have 800,000 daily impressions.
-Other than this statistic, Ci found little information regarding DFF’s public awareness initiatives.
+David Foster Foundation also runs a public awareness program in hopes of increasing the number of organ donors in Canada.
+DFF reports having digital billboards in Vancouver, Toronto, and Montreal displaying messages highlighting the importance of organ donation.

 My anchor